-BBQ Pulled Pork needs to be cooked low and slow in order for it to fall off the bone like this Best Crock Pot BBQ Pulled Pork.
+BBQ Pulled Pork needs to be cooked low and slow for hours like this Best Crock Pot BBQ Pulled Pork.

-Pictured above is the BBQ Pulled Pork before adding any BBQ sauce to it.
-You can add a bottle of BBQ sauce or you can just add a little sauce on top of each serving.
+Pictured below is the BBQ Pulled Pork before adding any BBQ sauce to it.
+You can add a bottle of BBQ sauce, or you can just add a little sauce on top of each serving.
 BBQ Pulled Pork makes fantastic sliders on Hawaiian Rolls.

 - 1 tablespoon chili powder

 - 5 to 7- pound Pork Shoulder Boston Butt, Pork Butt